-Flexible curb space allocation specifically targeting new mobility services is much less common though, as current live trials (discussed later) and the results of the modelling exercise in the next section suggests, this is likely to change.
+Flexible curb space allocation specifically targeting new mobility services is much less common though, as current live trials and the results of the modelling exercise (discussed later) suggests, this is likely to change.

-Technology will play a role in bringing flexible use of space to the curb and will be helpful in managing this use - but over the longer term, curbs and streets will have to be designed for dynamic and flexible use.
-(Figure 17).
+Technology will play a role in bringing flexible use of space to the curb and will be helpful in managing this use - but over the longer term, curbs and streets will have to be designed for dynamic and flexible use (Figure 17).
 The concept of the self-adjusting curb is one that is increasingly becoming possible within a fast-changing technological environment.
-The conjunction of "flat use" physical curb design and technologically-enabled curb space allocation is renders new combinations of uses possible.
-"Flex-zones" as described by NACTO (Roe and Toocheck, 2017) or Shared-Use Mobility Zones (SUM zones) as defined by the Eno Transportation Foundation (Rogers, 2018) leverage adapted rules, light technologies and a coordinated vision to help guide cities cater to multiple potential curb uses.
+The conjunction of "flat use" physical curb design and technologically-enabled curb space allocation renders new combinations of possible uses.
+"Flex-zones" as described by NACTO (Roe and Toocheck, 2017) or Shared-Use Mobility Zones (SUM zones) as defined by the Eno Transportation Foundation (Rogers, 2018) leverage adapted rules, light technologies and a coordinated vision to help guide cities to cater for multiple potential curb uses.
 Local authorities can use these concepts to guide priority setting for different temporary and permanent uses.
 Using, for example, the guidelines developed by Seattle, NACTO describes how a city planner might approach this exercise: